ntoump/CS50AI/README.md

 # CS50AI

-## NOTE: I will find the rest of the files needed for the programs to work properly, and upload them either in this or in another repository with the appropriate tag.
-Commitment: to do it ASAP.

 This repository contains the code I wrote to complete the projects of <a href="https://cs50.harvard.edu/ai/2020/">Harvard's CS50 Artificial Intelligence course</a>, during August 2020.